ansible/ansible/docs/docsite/rst/network/dev_guide/documenting_modules_network.rst

 Adding a platform-specific options section
 ==========================================

 The platform- specific sections are individual ``.rst`` files that provide more detailed information for the users of your network platform modules.
-See :ref:`eos_platform_options` for an example of the details you should provide in your platform-specific options section.
 Name your new file ``platform_<name>.rst`` (for example, ``platform_myos.rst``).
 The platform name should match the module prefix.
+See `platform_eos.rst <https://github.com/ansible/ansible/blob/devel/docs/docsite/rst/network/user_guide/platform_eos.rst>`_ and :ref:`eos_platform_options` for an example of the details you should provide in your platform-specific options section.

 Your platform-specific section should include the following: